fsist/future-streams/README.md

 Everything described above is implemented.
 However, there are insufficient tests at present, and there may be undiscovered bugs.
 I consider the library to be beta quality.

+Some combinator methods are missing which you would expect to be there.
+This is because the library is originally company-internal code, and methods were added on an as-needed basis.

 No API stability guarantee is made.

+I haven't published artifacts yet, or cross-compiled with scala 2.11.
+Also, `bytestreams`' dependency is on Akka 2.2, because that is what I use in my own code.
+Akka 2.3 is not binary-compatible with 2.2, so I would have to cross-compile for that too.
+(Assistance with the sbt files would be very welcome.)

 ## Future plans

-Apart from many small changes and cleanups necessary, the one large change planned is synchronous transformations.
+Apart from the many small changes and cleanups necessary, the one large change planned is synchronous transformations.
 These would be expressed as `source.map(f: A => B)`, `source.foreach(f: A => Unit)`, etc. Unlike explicitly creating an equivalent Pipe or Sink, they would run synchronously on the Source's own stack.